wesleywerner/aliverl/spec.md

 1. You are now ready to create your level :]
 * Place walls and doodads "map" tile layer.
 * Place interactable game objects on the "objects" Object Layer.

-### Creating animations

-Animations are configured in your story.py file under the 'animations' section.
-Assume our tileset has door images that go from closed to open over 4 frames: (closed) 33, 34, 35, 36 (open).

-We configure the open animation keyframe (36) to run frames [34, 35, 36].
-We end with the keyframe.

-We configure the close animation keyframe (33) to [35, 34, 33].
-The sequence reversed, and we also end on the keyframe.

-We end with our key frames because with no loop the animation stops on the last frame.

 ### Object Reference